While December brings fun, family, and food, it can also leave business owners and marketers feeling pressed for time—and resources.

 Don’t forget the #freeshippingday hashtag on all your social posts promoting your offer!

 There’s nothing that attracts customers like a fun attitude, so take advantage of the festive spirit!
-Embrace the ugly sweaters on Ugly Sweater Day—this year on December 20.
+Embrace the ugly sweaters on Ugly Sweater Day.

 Of course, don’t forget to post on social media with the appropriate holiday hashtag.